-“Professor Energy was created with the mindset of breaking barriers in the male-dominated energy industry,” says Joe Pifher, Questline’s Creative Director.
+“Professor Energy was created with the mindset of breaking barriers in the male-dominated energy industry,” says Joe Pifher, Questline Digital’s Creative Director.
 “Her character has a ton of personality, helping to take dry subject matter and turn it into something engaging.”

 For the scriptwriting process, the goal was to incorporate the most important information from SECC’s in-depth fact sheets (six to eight pages long) into a three-minute video.
 In addition to providing educational insights and the latest statistics, the videos needed to engage and entertain viewers.

 Each video in the “Evolving World of Energy” series starts and ends with black-and-white footage reminiscent of an old-fashioned educational film, which serves as a dramatic contrast to the colorful contemporary animation that follows.
 This visual look also illustrates energy’s dramatic transformation from the past into the future.
 Each video featured real-world examples and provided Professor Energy with plenty of adventures as she navigated different scenes.

 For example, in the “Evolving World of Energy” video, Professor Energy demonstrates the convenience of smart home technology by adjusting her home’s AC from her smartphone while relaxing on the beach.
 In the video “Renewable Energy 101″ she appears in a solar farm, as photovoltaics pop up in the scene all around her, showcasing this fast-growing renewable resource.